Gravel Calculator

 Layer your driveway if you want it to last.
 Use 3/4-inch crushed stone compacted to 4 inches as the base, then 1–2 inches of 3/8-inch or pea gravel on top.
 The angular base locks together under load.
 The finer top layer gives you a surface that doesn't eat shoes.
 Pea gravel alone as a driveway surface migrates under tire pressure.
 You'll be raking it back every spring.

 Compact before you call the job done.
-Freshly delivered gravel settles 15–20% in the first few months.
+Uncompacted gravel can settle 10–15% over the first season.
 A plate compactor rents for about $100 per day, takes an hour on a standard driveway, and prevents every low spot that would otherwise fill with standing water by the following spring.
+Properly compacted crushed stone settles very little after the first pass.

 Get at least two supplier quotes before ordering.
 Bulk gravel pricing varies more than almost any other construction material.
 Delivered cost depends almost entirely on your distance from the quarry.
 Two phone calls take 20 minutes and can easily save $150 on a single driveway order.